sharpermarbles/Big-Numbers-cpp/README.md

     Enter command: add -c 12.345 6789
                                        12.345 +  6789                  = 6801.345

 Example output when test reveals a discrepancy that is greater than allowed threshold.
-In this case, the control operation does not have high enough precision and the Bgnm operation actually produces the correct and highl-precision result.
+In this case, the control operation does not have high enough precision and the Bgnm operation actually produces the correct result.
+See below where the error threshold is adjusted to allow this discrepancy.

     Enter command: root -c 7898850.
 0.75610